 Even if you are busy, and you don’t have much time to devote to hair care, you will find that many of these tips include how you do something you are already doing, rather than adding more steps to your hair care routine.

 If your hair is already damaged, and you don’t want to cut it completely, you should adopt as many hair care tips from this list as possible.
-Most of them are really low effort, and once they become your habit you wouldn’t even think about them.
+Most of them are really low effort, and once they become your habit you won’t even think about them.

-Hair care habit 1.
 Avoid Using Heat Tools

 If you use heat tools such as a straightening iron or a hair curler on a daily basis, your hair is probably pretty damaged.
 What happens is that heat opens up cuticles leaving your hair dry and therefore prone to breaking.
 If a flat iron is the first thing you pick up in the morning, you need to stop and rethink how you can style your hair in a more subtle way.

-However, if blow-drying and styling your hair with heat tools is a necessity you can’t figure how to avoid, make sure you always apply excellent pre/post-heating products before and after to keep your hair.
+However, if blow-drying and styling your hair with heat tools is a necessity you can’t figure out how to avoid, make sure you always apply excellent pre/post-heating products before and after to keep your hair healthy.
 We love the CHI 44 Iron Guard.
 See also at the end of the articles how you can style your hair without using hot styling tools.

-Hair care habit 2.
-Only Straighten and curl dry hair
+Only Straighten and Curl Dry hair

 Think about what happens when you drop water into a hot pan, then consider if you want the same to happen to your hair.
 We think not!
 That’s why you never want to use a curling iron or hair straightener when your strands are wet or even just a little damp.
 It’s well worth the wait to let your hair completely dry, whether that means air drying or giving your mane a

 Shield your strands from UV rays

 Another source of hair damage you may not be aware of?
 The sun!
 That’s why the AAD recommends covering up with a hat whenever you’re outside for long periods of time.
 Besides, hats can serve as the perfect accessory—especially on lazy hair days.
 If you still want to rock your natural hair just spray it with some UV protection hair spray like the Sun Bum Sea UV Spray.

-Hair care habit 4.Cut back on coloring your hair
+Cut back on coloring your hair

 Yes, we are all addicted to dying our hair.
 Using hair color to enhance one’s looks may provide temporary satisfaction, but the constant use of hair dye for that purpose will likely have the opposite impact.
 Whether you went from brown to platinum blonde or to mermaid blue, the natural moisture of your hair will be reduced with dyeing.